 Most florists provide small cards — roughly the size of a business card — so brevity is both practical and appropriate.
 Aim for two to five lines.
 You don't need to summarise a lifetime of love in a few sentences; a simple, genuine sentiment is more powerful than an elaborate passage that strains to cover everything.

-What to Write on Funeral Flowers: Short Messages for Cards
+Card Messages: What to Write on a Funeral Flowers Card

 The following messages are suitable for a wide range of relationships and can be adapted to suit the person who has died and your connection to them.